ethereum/sourcify/README.md

 compiled from a certain Solidity source code.

-This tool uses the metadata that is embedded in every Solidity contract bytecode to automatically retrieve the compiler versiond and all settings used, so at best, you only need to specify the metadata and nothing else.
+This tool uses the metadata that is embedded in every Solidity contract bytecode to automatically retrieve the compiler version and all settings used, so at best, you only need to specify the metadata and nothing else.

 ## Usage